RU09342/lab-2-blinking-leds-haym8/Simple Blink/README.md

 # Functionality
 ## Usage
 There is nothing that needs to be done by the user once the program is loaded onto the device.
 There will be an LED blinking at a constant rate.
-Nothing can be done to change this rate, although that idea is covered in a different part of the lab.
+Nothing can be done to change this rate, although that idea is covered in a different lab.

 ## Extra Work
 The extra work done for this part of the lab was changing the LED blink speed over a UART connection.
 The inputs are 's' for slow speed